awslabs/aws-backup-dynamodb-rotator/README.md

 To tear down your application and remove all resources associated with the AWS Backup DynamoDB Rotator, follow these steps:

-1. Log into the [Amazon CloudFormation Console][cloudformation-console] and find the stack you created for the demo app
+1. Log into the [Amazon CloudFormation Console][cloudformation-console] and find the stack you created for the demo app.
-1. Delete the stack
+1. Delete the stack.

 *Remember to shut down/remove all related resources once you are finished to avoid ongoing charges to your AWS account.*